fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/sequence_type.md

 The type used to store sequence node values.

-To store sequence objects in [`basic_node`](index.md) class, the type is defined by the template parameter `SequenceType` which chooses the type to use for sequence objects.
+The type is defined by the template parameter `SequenceType`.
-If not explicitly specified, the default type `std::vector` will be chosen.
+If not explicitly specified, the default type `std::vector` is defined.
+With the decided container type, the type of sequence objects will then be decided in the form of `SequenceType<basic_node>` with which sequence objects are stored inside a [`basic_node`](index.md).

-Note that sequence objects are stored as pointers to the decided type in a [`basic_node`](index.md) so that the internal storage size will at most be 8 bytes.
+Note that sequence objects are stored as a pointer to an allocated memory area on the heap in a [`basic_node`](index.md) so that the internal storage size will at most be 8 bytes.

+## **Examples**

-???+ Example
+???
+Example

     ```cpp
     --8<-- "examples/ex_basic_node_sequence_type.cpp:9"